-Students with excessive absences will be referred to City of Page Attorney, Navajo Nation Probation, and/or Department of Family Servicies.
+Students with excessive absences will be referred to City of Page Attorney, Navajo Nation Probation, and/or Department

 INTERVENTION

 Students who struggle with maintaining attendance expectations will be assisted with reducing barriers (ex. family/student contracts, individual student incentives, individual/group counseling, and structured academic time).